Modeling extremal dependence in multivariate and spatial problems: a practical perspective: Multivariate extremes

-Bayesian inference for the parameter $\bfvarphi$ is implemented through a model averaging approach \citep{sabourin2013} and available in the routine \code{fExtDep} when \code{method = "BayesianPPP"}.
+Bayesian inference for the parameter $\bfvarphi$ is implemented through a model averaging approach \citep{sabourin2013} and available in the routine \code{fExtDep} using \code{method = "BayesianPPP"}.
 Table \ref{tab:prop_prior} reports the implemented prior densities for each angular density model.
-In particular, $\phi(\cdot, a,b)$ stands for a one-dimensional Gaussian density with mean $a$ and variance $b$, $t(\cdot)$ is a transformation applied to the parameter (to map it to the real line).
-For each component of $\bfvarphi$, the proposal density is also Gaussian but of the form $\phi(t(\varphi_j^{\star}); t(\varphi_j^{(i)}),\tt{MCpar})$, where $\varphi_j^{\star}$ and $\varphi_j^{(i)}$ are the proposed value and the value at the $i$th iteration of the algorithm of the $j$ element of $\bfvarphi$, respectively, and \code{MCpar} is the variance term that needs to be specified by the user.
-The next display illustrates how to perform Bayesian inference for the H\"{us}sler-Reiss model (\code{model = "HR"}) considering \code{Nsim = 5e+4} iterations, a burn-in period of \code{Nbin = 3e+4} iterations, hyper-parameters \code{Hpar = Hpar.hr}, \code{MCpar = 0.35} and using the argument \code{seed} for reproducibility .
+Let $\phi(\cdot, a,b)$ denote a univariate Gaussian density with mean $a$ and variance $b$ and $t(\cdot)$ a transformation applied to the parameters to map them to the real line.
+For each component of $\bfvarphi$, the proposal density is Gaussian of the form $\phi\{t(\varphi_j^{\star}\}; t(\varphi_j^{(i)}),\tt{MCpar})$, where $\varphi_j^{\star}$ and $\varphi_j^{(i)}$ are the proposed value and the value at the $i$th iteration of the algorithm of the $j$ element of $\bfvarphi$, respectively, and \code{MCpar} is the variance term that needs to be specified by the user. \begin{CodeChunk} \begin{CodeInput} R> Hpar.hr <- list(mean.lambda = 0, sd.lambda = 3) R> PNS.hr <- fExtDep(x = PNS, method = "BayesianPPP", model = "HR", + Nsim = 3e3, Nbin = 1e3, Hpar = Hpar.hr, MCpar = 0.05, seed = 14342) \end{CodeInput} \end{CodeChunk} The above display illustrates how to perform Bayesian inference for the H\"{us}sler--Reiss model (\code{model = "HR"}) with 3,000 iterations (\code{Nsim}), a burn-in period of 1,000 iterations (\code{Nbin}) while the hyper-parameters are set through \code{Hpar} and we set the random seed \code{seed} for reproducibility.
+Given that we have a Gaussian prior distribution for the model's parameter on the log scale, setting the hyper-parameters \code{mean.lambda=0} and \code{sd.lambda=3} provides relatively non-informative prior information about the parameter.
 When \code{method = "BayesianPPP"}, \code{fExtDep} returns an object of class \code{ExtDep\_Bayes} from which the posterior mean, posterior standard deviation and Bayesian Information Criterion can respectively be extracted using the \code{est}, \code{StdErr} and \code{bic} functions.
+Note that here we have $2,000$ posterior draws corresponding to \code{Nsim - Nbin}.
 Again, the \code{model} and \code{method} function can be used to extract the model name and estimation procedure.
-We now run line 8-13 of listing~~\ref{lst:sec23}.